GOTeDNA-OBON/gotedna/README.md

 <!-- badges: end -->

-The goal of GOTeDNA is to import and format eDNA qPCR and metabarcoding metadata/data from GOTeDNA sample templates, visualize species detection periods, and statistically delineate optimal species detection windows.
+The goal of GOTeDNA is to import and format eDNA metabarcoding metadata/data from GOTeDNA sample templates, visualize species detection periods, and statistically delineate optimal species detection windows.

 ## Installation